Cleta Mitchell, a key figure in president’s phone call, was an early backer of Trump’s election fraud claims

 Trump then asked Mitchell, “Well, Cleta, how do you respond to that.
 Maybe you tell me?”

-Mitchell complained to Raffensperger that “We have asked from your office for records that only you have” but had not received them.
+Mitchell complained to Raffensperger that “we have asked from your office for records that only you have” but had not received them.

 Mitchell raised her claim that around 4,500 people voted after having moved out of Georgia.
-Trump interjected that the number was “in the 20s,” apparently meaning in the twenty-thousands, but Raffensperger’s general counsel, Ryan Germany, said those numbers were not accurate.
+Trump interjected that the number was “in the 20s,” apparently meaning in the 20-thousands, but Raffensperger’s general counsel, Ryan Germany, said those numbers were not accurate.
 “Every one we’ve been through are people that lived in Georgia, moved to a different state, but then moved back to Georgia legitimately.”

 Mitchell concluded her contribution by saying that she hadn’t even addressed the claim that voting machines were rigged, which Georgia officials denied.
 Trump interjected that “we don’t need” to prove that machines were rigged.